-Annotated color version of the original 1824 Carnot heat engine showing the hot body (boiler), working body (system, steam), and cold body (water), the letters labeled according to the stopping points in Carnot cycle Thermodynamics is a branch of natural science concerned with heat and its relation to energy and work .
-It defines macroscopic variables (such as temperature , internal energy , entropy , and pressure ) that characterize materials and radiation, and explains how they are related and by what laws they change with time.
-In physics, classical mechanics is one of the two major sub-fields of mechanics , which is concerned with the set of physical laws describing the motion of bodies under the action of a system of forces.
-The study of the motion of bodies is an ancient one, making classical mechanics one of the oldest and largest subjects in science, engineering and technology .
-Classical mechanics describes the motion of macroscopic objects, from projectiles to parts of machinery , as well as astronomical objects , such as spacecraft , planets , stars , and galaxies .
-Besides this, many specializations within the subject deal with gases , liquids , solids , and other specific sub-topics.
+Thermodynamics.
+Annotated color version of the original 1824 Carnot heat engine showing the hot body (boiler), working body (system, steam), and cold body (water), the letters labeled according to the stopping points in Carnot cycle Thermodynamics applies to a wide variety of topics in science and engineering.

+Classical mechanics.
+Diagram of orbital motion of a satellite around the earth, showing perpendicular velocity and acceleration (force) vectors.
+In physics, classical mechanics and quantum mechanics are the two major sub-fields of mechanics.
+Classical mechanics is concerned with the set of physical laws describing the motion of bodies under the action of a system of forces.
+The study of the motion of bodies is an ancient one, making classical mechanics one of the oldest and largest subjects in science, engineering and technology.

 It is also widely known as Newtonian mechanics.
 Aerodynamics.
 A vortex is created by the passage of an aircraft wing, revealed by smoke.
 Vortices are one of the many phenomena associated with the study of aerodynamics.
 Formal aerodynamics study in the modern sense began in the eighteenth century, although observations of fundamental concepts such as aerodynamic drag have been recorded much earlier.